Marketing Industry Trends: The Ultimate Resources List

 Gary Vaynerchuk – An American serial entrepreneur, four-time New York Times bestselling author, speaker and internet personality is widely known for his profanity-ridden motivational talks and his idea to buy the New York Jets.
 He mostly targets the younger audience, the Millennials, but frequently covers topics for veteran marketers, as well.
 He is very active on Instagram, Snapchat and Twitter.

-Grant Cardone – A sales trainer, speaker, and entrepreneur, Grant have become one of the internet’s marketing powerhouses.
+Grant Cardone – A sales trainer, speaker, and entrepreneur, Grant has become one of the internet’s marketing powerhouses.
 He is the owner of “Whatever It Takes Network”, a digital network for entrepreneurs, business owners, and success-minded people, where he tries to help marketers succeed.

 Seth Godin – Even though Godin is an extremely popular and powerful speaker when it comes to the marketing industry and trends, he is also very known as an expert on how to spread ideas.
 He writes blogs, books, holds talks and offers courses on marketing and building businesses.